Cray-HPE/docs-csm/operations/firmware/Update_Firmware_with_FAS.md

 The Firmware Action Service (FAS) provides an interface for managing firmware versions of Redfish-enabled hardware in the system.
 FAS interacts with the Hardware State Managers (HSM), device data, and image data in order to update firmware.

-Reset Gigabyte node BMC to factory defaults if having problems with `ipmitool`, problems using Redfish, or when flashing procedures fail.
+Gigabyte nodes that are having issues with `ipmitool`, Redfish, or flashing firmware may need to be reset to factory defaults.
 See [Set Gigabyte Node BMC to Factory Defaults](../../operations/node_management/Set_Gigabyte_Node_BMC_to_Factory_Defaults.md).

 FAS images contain the following information that is needed for a hardware device to update firmware versions: